 Providers must document team coordination on each case at least once per week.
-Weekly standardized MST documentation is mandatory as required by MST Inc. The provider must allow the Bureau access to the standardized MST documentation.
+Weekly standardized MST documentation is mandatory as required by MST Inc. Required documentation includes the all components of the case summary for supervision and consultation forms (i.e. the genogram, referral behaviors, desired outcomes, strengths and needs assessment, fit circle, and interventions chart.)
+Supervisor feedback must be documented on the required documentation.
+The provider must allow the Bureau access to the standardized MST documentation.